robertylewis/bors-ng/README.md

 It can recover the information after restarting, but it will not work correctly with Heroku's replication system.
 If you need more throughput than one dyno can provide, you should deploy using a system that allows Erlang clustering to work.

+To make the commit version show up properly on the dashboard, enable [Heroku Labs: Dyno Metadata](https://devcenter.heroku.com/articles/dyno-metadata) by installing the Heroku CLI and then running:

+    heroku labs:enable runtime-dyno-metadata -a <app name>
+    heroku labs:enable runtime-dyno-build-metadata -a <app name>

+Be sure to fix the link to the GitHub repo in `app.html.eex`.

 ### Deploying using [Docker] (and compatible container orchestration systems)